MicrosoftDocs/security/security-docs/zero-trust/azure-networking-legacy.md

 IP addresses (public and private) are part of the IP services in Azure that enable communication among private and public resources.
 Public IPs are linked to services like VNet gateways, application gateways, and others that need outbound connectivity to the Internet.
 Private IPs enable communication between Azure resources internally.

 The Basic Public IP SKU is seen as legacy today and has more limitations than Standard Public IP SKU.
-One of the major limitations for Zero trust for the Basic Public IP SKU is that the use of network security groups is not required but recommended, while it is mandatory with the Standard Public IP SKU.
+One of the major limitations for Zero Trust for the Basic Public IP SKU is that the use of network security groups isn't required but recommended, while it's mandatory with the Standard Public IP SKU.

 Another important feature for the Standard Public IP SKU is the ability to select a Routing Preference, such as routing through the Microsoft global network.
 This feature secures traffic within the Microsoft backbone network whenever possible and outbound traffic exits as close to the service or end-user as possible.